 Reminiscences

 Several Hartfield residents over the years have been moved to write down their memories of life in and around the village.
 To start, here is a true ‘tour de force’ of memory by Alec Butler that he called ‘Hartfield Between the Wars’.
 Although there were several copies in Alec’s longhand, it has also been previously digitised.
-I was also lent a copy of the original from Mile Parcell’s collection with additional pictures that had been sent to Rob & Laura Medhurst.
+I was also lent a copy of the original from Mike Parcell’s collection with additional pictures that had been sent to Rob & Laura Medhurst.
 It was written as far as I can tell around 2004 and the copy with an extra note is dated February 1st 2005.

 In May 2016 a group of schoolchildren visited the wartime battlefields in France and found the grave of Ray Butler which provided the final chapter in the story.
 If you go right to the end you will find the photos they brought back showing the small crosses each of the children left on his grave.

-HARTFIELD BETWEEN THE WARS
+HARTFIELD BETWEEN THE WARS by Alec Butler

 Village Life As Seen By A Resident